Pass the Courvoisier, Part II

-"Pass the Courvoisier, Part II" is a song by American rapper Busta Rhymes, and the fourth single from his fifth studio album, Genesis.
-The song is the second part of the song "Pass the Courvoisier", another song featured on Genesis, featuring P. Diddy.
-The second part features Diddy alongside Pharrell Williams.
+"Pass the Courvoisier, Part II" is a song by American rapper Busta Rhymes featuring P. Diddy and Pharrell Williams.
+It was released on February 12, 2002, by Flipmode Entertainment and J Records as the fourth and last single from Rhymes's fifth studio album Genesis.
+The song is a continuation to an album track off of Genesis, also featuring P. Diddy.

 Music video

 The video, inspired by Harlem Nights and Rush Hour 2, featured cameos from Mr. T, Spliff Star, Mo'Nique, Kym Whitley and Jamie Foxx.

 Chart performance

 The song peaked at No. 11 on the Billboard Hot 100 and No. 16 on the UK Singles Chart.

+Legacy

+In 2025, the song was sampled by rapper Tyler, the Creator on the song "Big Poe" featuring Pharrell.